-The final rule becomes effective April 1, 2022, but has a compliance date of May 1, 2022, to allow organizations additional time to implement the rule.
-Before the rule becomes effective, affected financial institutions should update their incident response plans to ensure that information regarding significant cyber incidents is promptly escalated to internal stakeholders who can determine if notification is required.
+The final rule became effective April 1, 2022, with a compliance date of May 1, 2022, to allow organizations additional time to implement the rule.
+Affected financial institutions should update their incident response plans to ensure that information regarding significant cyber incidents is promptly escalated to internal stakeholders who can determine if notification is required.
 Banks should also work with their service providers to develop notification protocols, including a designated point of contact, preferred method of communication, and specify the key information to be included in a report.
 Relevant service agreements should be updated to incorporate these notification requirements.